cn0047/stash/ed/sh/kubernetes/README.md

 For Blue/Green deployments - create blue deployment and blue service then green deployment and green service and change docker image selector in green service.

+**Ingress** manages external access to the services in a cluster, typically HTTP, can provide load balancing, SSL termination and name-based virtual hosting.

 **Volume**:
 `emptyDir` - lifecycle tied to pod,
 `hostPath` - path on worker node,